IT Inventory Management System: The Complete Guide for IT Teams

 Section 7: How to Choose the Right IT Inventory Management System

-Section 8: Role of IT Portal in IT Inventory Management
+Section 8: How IT Portal approaches IT inventory management

 IT Portal does not treat inventory as an isolated asset list.
 Instead, it embeds inventory within a broader IT documentation platform that connects assets to: